 This course investigates the many ways in which economics and the environment have intersected over the course of the last several decades.
 The primary focus of the course concerns how economic thought has influenced how we perceive, understand, and regulate the environment.
 This course focuses on the history of economic thought as it relates to the environment and nature, including how this has constructed an understanding of the value of nature, and how this affects environmental protection and regulatory initiatives.
 The course consists of daily lectures and seminar-style discussions.
 The pros and cons of economic understandings of the environment are debated throughout class meetings, and students leave the course with a broad intellectual history of economic thought as it relates to the environment.
 Lastly, students develop a critical understanding of how environmental politics and policies are formulated with economic motivations in mind.

 Strolling through the seemingly unblemished lakes and mountains of Geiranger, Norway, I was astounded by the cleanliness of this place compared to most other countries in the world.
-The pristine air and evergreen fjords called me out to explore more parts of the beautiful scenery.
-No sound was made except from the waterfall that leads to the fjord.
-My enjoyment soon came to a short stop as I witnessed a tourist dispose of his finished meal bento box to the sidewalk.
-Next to it was a huge pile of trash thrown by other people; this pile definitely ruined the view and setting of this village.
-As an avid environmentalist myself, a thought flew by my head.
+The pristine air and evergreen fjords called me to explore more parts of the beautiful scenery.
+My enjoyment soon came to a stop as I witnessed a tourist dispose of his finished bento box onto the sidewalk.
+Next to it was a huge pile of trash discarded by other people.
+As an avid environmentalist, I was greatly disturbed by his action.
+Why blemish such a beautiful place that is well cared for by its own people?
 Are people conscientious of their actions?
-Why blemish such a beautiful place that is well cared for by its own people?
 I also wonder how governments could prevent these situations from happening, because not 100% of trash can be disposed of properly or recycled and trash is frequently not thrown in the right place everyday.

+The next part here should be about what you’ve learned about environmental policies/climate change/economics of the environment through IB or your own experiences.
+What initial insights do you have?
+What questions/solutions have you thought of?
+Show that you’ve learned a little bit, but not enough.
+That’s why you want to do this program.

 This initiative brought me upon the subject Economics of the Environment, which intrigued me as a student currently studying Economics HL in International Baccalaureate (IB) and also as a person with a heightened concern for the programs started to protect the environment.
-I find this course interesting too, because climate change and environmental harm, especially in the 21st century, has become a crucial topic and I believe that governments can impose environmental policies to lessen or even stop them from happening with enough motivation to save a world in danger.
+I find this course interesting too, because climate change and environmental harm, especially in the 21st century, has become a crucial topic and I believe that governments can impose environmental policies to lessen or even stop them from happening if properly incentivized.
 I will be able to learn a broader range of economics no other school provides during this Harvard Pre-College Program.

-With this course, I believe it can give me a head start to learn economics at a complex level, pursue a major and degree of economics and benefit me for my ambition in starting an ethical business that produces and consumes goods that do not harm the environment, or even benefit the environment, especially in Indonesia, the country I live in.
+With this course, I believe I will get a head start in learning economics at a higher level, pursuing a degree in economics, and helping me achieve my ambition to start an ethical business that produces goods that do not harm the environment, or even benefit the environment, especially in Indonesia, the country I live in.

 Hi Kenneth!